-On the second row of controls, you'll see stamps, shapes, and a scrolling view of your drawing presets.
-Select a preset to use it, and tap again to edit it, move it, or delete it.
-Tap the + button on the right-hand side of this area to create a new preset.
+On the second row of controls you'll see stamps, shapes, and a scrolling view of your drawing presets.
+Tap a preset to use it, and tap again to edit, move, or delete it.
+Use the last item in this area (+) to add new presets.